-- •It's the value xoutil.types.Required or an instance of Required. - •An exception object - •A sequence with is first value being a subclass of Exception.
-In which case xoutil.data. adapt_exception is used.
+- •It's the value ~xoutil.symbols.Undefined.

+- •An exception object

+- •A sequence with is first value being a subclass of Exception.
+In which case adapt_exception is used.

 In these cases a KeyError is raised if the key is not found in the sources.